Diffusion dynamics of an overdamped active ellipsoidal particle in two dimensions: Result and Discussion

-In this section, we calculate the temporal variation of the diffusion coefficients of an active ellipsoidal particle which experience in a constant force field and which is constrained in a plane.
-An example is an asymmetric, uniformly charged particle in an electric field\cite{grima2007brownian}.
-We have determined the analytical expression of means-square displacement for an active ellipsoidal particle in a constant force field using Eq.(\ref{lab_frame})(detailed calculations are in Appendix(\ref{const_force}))
+In this section, we compute the temporal evolution of the diffusion coefficients for an active ellipsoidal particle experiencing a constant force field ($F_x$ and $F_y$ represent the $x$ and $y$ components, respectively, of the constant force), while confined to a plane.
+An example would be an asymmetric particle uniformly charged and subjected to an electric field\cite{grima2007brownian}.
+We have determined the analytical expression of mean-square displacements for an active ellipsoidal particle in a constant force field using Eq.(\ref{lab_frame})(detailed calculations are in Appendix(\ref{const_force})).
+The expressions are written below